Back to blog

 For most passport holders outside the US and Eritrea, legally paying 0% tax is a matter of establishing tax residency in a zero-tax or territorial-tax jurisdiction and breaking tax residency in your home country.
 For Americans, it is more complex but still achievable through exclusions, credits, and in some cases renunciation.

-Several countries charge no income tax at all on residents.
-These include:
+Several countries impose no income tax on residents.
+The principal options:

-Strategy 2: Move to a Territorial Tax Country
+Strategy 2: Residency in a Territorial Tax Country

 Territorial tax countries only tax income earned within their borders.
-If your income is sourced from outside the country, you pay zero tax on it as a resident.
-This is arguably the most practical strategy for remote workers, digital nomads, and online business owners because you can live in a country with a good quality of life while keeping your foreign income completely tax-free.
+Foreign-source income is exempt for residents.
+This is the most commonly used framework for remote workers, digital nomads, and online business owners with primarily foreign-source income.

 Top territorial tax destinations in 2026 include: